Cancer Council Australia: Dietary advice

 Cancer Council Australia recommends a diet rich in plant-based foods to prevent cancer such as at least two servings of fruit and five servings of vegetables, including legumes and at least four servings of whole grains per day.
 They also encourage people to consume at least two and a half servings of dairy products per day and at least two servings of oily fish per week.

-Cancer Council Australia advice people to limit their processed meat and red meat intake as they increase risk of bowel cancer.
-Cancer Council Australia has recognized the importance of vitamin D sufficiency but has hesitated to endorse specific guidelines on exposure to ultraviolet B from solar exposure.
+Cancer Council Australia recommends consuming no more than 455g per week of lean, cooked red meat and to limit processed meat and red meat intake as there is evidence that it increases the risk of bowel cancer.

 Events

 Australia's Biggest Morning Tea

 One of Cancer Council's major fundraisers is Australia's Biggest Morning Tea.
-On 26 May 2005, the event broke the Guinness Book of Records record for the "World's Largest Simultaneous Tea Party" with around 1 million Australians participating and supporting Cancer Council on the day.
+On 26 May 2005, the event broke the Guinness Book of Records record for the "World's Largest Simultaneous Tea Party (multiple venues)" with around 280,246 people participating at 6,062 locations and $7 million raised for charity.

 Daffodil Day

-Daffodil Day is the Australian Cancer Council's most iconic fund-raising event.
+Daffodil Day is the Australian Cancer Council's most iconic fund-raising event for cancer research.
 It takes place in August each year.